 - Violin Stars is another site that has very helpful online video lessons for beginners.
 It is similar to Violin Lab in that it lets you watch the first ten videos for free and you can purchase a DVD if you would like to continue.

 - String Lessons has an amazing collection of free violin (and cello) video lessons by Todd Ehle that kids can watch to learn at home.

 - String Savvy is another good collection of violin lessons and good tips and advice for beginners starting out who are learning on their own.

-- Early Start on the Violin Book published by Baerenreiter Verlag is a series of books that are helpful for a beginner players to learn note reading.
-There are four books in the series and they are filled with colorful pictures and well known songs for children.
+- Early Start on the Violin Book published by Baerenreiter Verlag is a series of books that are helpful for beginner players to learn note reading.
+There are four books in the series and they are filled with colorful pictures and well-known songs for children.
 This book would be good for a parent who has some musical background.

-- String Explorer: Violin Book by here. is a two book series where students are guided through the structured lessons by the characters Arco Dakota and Rosalyn Le Bow.
-The book is laid out in a step by step manner with challenges and trivia included to help keep students interested.
+- String Explorer: Violin Book by here. is a two-book series where students are guided through the structured lessons by the characters Arco Dakota and Rosalyn Le Bow.
+The book is laid out in a step by step manner with challenges and trivia included helping keep students interested.
 The introduction has clear pictures on how to hold the violin and properly care for it.
-It teaches use of the fourth finger as well as pizzicato.
+It teaches the use of the fourth finger as well as pizzicato.
 You can find more info on the book and the method

 I couldn’t really find many violin apps for kids with good reviews that seemed worth mentioning.
 Let me know in the comments below if you have any app recommendations.

 Learn Violin is one app that is well-reviewed and is appropriate for kids to use.
 It shows how you can tune your first notes, helps you learn simple techniques to remember violin fingering, shows you how to string your instrument, etc.